wemiibidun/well_management_system/README.md

 ## Features
 The GUI of this project allows users to:
 * Create a new well
-* View Well details and well history
+* View Well details and Well history
 * Update wells
 * Delete wells